gabacode/chatGPDP/README.md

-# ChatGPDP

-Chat with your favourite fictional characters!
+# ChatGPDP - chat with your favourite characters

-This is a fake scenario and should not be taken seriously.

 Change the initial prompt to change your fictional character's desired behavior.

 If you're interested in chatting with your own PDF documents, check the [chatPDF](https://github.com/gabacode/chatPDF) project!

+## Why this project?

+We shouldn't really need a reason to publish a project like this, but particular times call for particular measures.

+GPDP stands for "Giving Power to Democratic Participation", it's a censorship-resistant (for now) way of accessing to OpenAI's [GPT-3.5 models](https://platform.openai.com/docs/models/gpt-3-5) while their GDPR compliance is being evaluated.

+Being open source, means that you can understand and learn how to build a similar bot, giving you a degree of "freedom" in setting your initial prompt, to experiment with different bot personalities, and satisfying your curiosity.

 ## General Notes

 - Get a GPT API key from [OpenAI](https://platform.openai.com/account/api-keys) if you don't have one already.

-- Set your API key and change the chat's colors from the top menu `Options -> Settings`.
+- Set your API key and change the chat's colors from the top menu `Options -> Settings` or `Preferences` on macOS.

 - You can change your fictional character's desired behavior via the `Options -> Change Personality` menu.